Mamiya Press

-The Mamiya Press is a line of medium-format rangefinder system camera manufactured by Mamiya.
+The Mamiya Press is a line of medium-format rangefinder system press cameras manufactured by Mamiya.
 The first model was introduced in 1960, and the final model was discontinued in the 1970s.
 It was targeted at the professional press photography market, and a wide array of accessories was offered.

+Overview

+Back system

-The maximum image size that can be captured is 6 cm × 9 cm, but images can be taken in a number of different formats, and using several types of film.
-All of the lenses have leaf shutters, which are released on the lens itself, not through the body as is typical with most cameras.
-The shutter is typically triggered from one of several models of removable grips, all of which have a built-in release cable.
-The lenses also have flash sync terminals.
+The maximum image size that can be captured is 6 cm × 9 cm using 120 or 220 rollfilm, but images can be taken in a number of different formats, and using several types of film.
+Models prior to the Universal came with either a M-type or G-type back interface.
+M-type backs were compatible with rollfilm (120/220).
+G-type backs included Mamiya RB rollfilm backs and backs using the Graflok system.
+With Polaroid pack film, the maximum image size is 73 × 95 mm, although only the 75 and 127 mm lenses will cover the larger size.

 The camera lacks an internal dark slide, so one has to be inserted into the film holder before changing the lens.
+There were several roll-film holders for the M-type back interface: